Hidden States as Early Signals: Step-level Trace Evaluation and Pruning for Efficient Test-Time Scaling

 The timing of pruning is critical for improving generation efficiency.
 Prior approaches typically rely on predefined confidence thresholds \cite{fu2025deepthinkconfidence} or fixed wall-clock schedules \cite{hong-etal-2025-slim} to trigger pruning, without considering the behavior of inference system.
 While these methods reduce generation time by terminating unpromising traces that may produce longer sequences, they overlook a more fundamental bottleneck revealed in Section \ref{para:motivation_latency}: the excessive waiting time caused by GPU memory constraints.
 As a result, existing methods fail to address the dominant source of inefficiency during inference.

-To overcome this limitation, we propose a memory-triggered pruning mechanism.
-Whenever GPU memory is full, and the KV cache for the next decoding step cannot be scheduled, we immediately prune the trace with the lowest trace level score and release its KV cache.
+To overcome this limitation, we propose a GPU memory-triggered pruning mechanism.
+Whenever GPU memory is full and the KV cache for the next decoding step cannot be scheduled, we immediately prune the trace with the lowest average step score and release its KV cache.
 This design completely eliminates waiting queues, thereby avoiding prolonged suspension and repeated resumption of traces.
-Moreover, our mechanism is free of additional hyperparameters, making it simple and robust in practice.
+The greedy strategy here is simple to implement and easy to interpret, while leading to strong empirical improvements.